Antonio

 Character Profile – At a Glance

-• Role: The title character of the play — the wealthy Venetian merchant whose ships are at sea when the action begins, whose love for Bassanio prompts him to mortgage his body for the loan that allows Bassanio's courtship of Portia, and the man who, at the play's end, is restored to his fortune but not to any romantic pairing.
+- Role: The title character – the wealthy Venetian merchant whose love for Bassanio leads him to mortgage his own body for the loan that funds Bassanio's courtship of Portia, and who ends the play rich again but alone.

-• Key Traits: Melancholic, generous, openly contemptuous of Shylock, willing to risk his life for Bassanio, capable of articulate self-sacrifice — and, beneath the friendship-narrative, the play's most carefully written portrait of a man whose deepest emotional attachment cannot, in the world the play depicts, be socially accommodated.
+- Key Traits: Melancholy, generous, openly contemptuous of Shylock, and willing to die for Bassanio – the play's most carefully drawn portrait of a man whose deepest attachment has no place to go in the world the play shows.

-• The Core Conflict: A wealthy merchant in love with his closest male friend, whose marriage will, by the play's structural arithmetic, displace him from the centre of Bassanio's emotional life — and whose principal action across the play is to underwrite, financially and physically, the marriage that completes his own emotional displacement.
+- The Core Conflict: A merchant in love with his closest friend, whose marriage will quietly push Antonio out of the centre of Bassanio's life – and whose main action is to pay, in money and in flesh, for the very marriage that displaces him.

-• Key Actions: Opens the play in 1.1 with "In sooth I know not why I am so sad"; agrees to Bassanio's request for the loan; negotiates the bond with Shylock in 1.3 ("I am as like to call thee so again, to spit on thee again"); sends Bassanio off to Belmont in 2.6; is arrested in 3.3 when his ships are reported lost; appears in court in 4.1 as "a tainted wether of the flock, meetest for death" and delivers the "Commend me to your honourable wife" speech; is saved by Portia's legal manoeuvre; intervenes in 4.2 to persuade Bassanio to give Balthazar the ring; receives the news in 5.1 that his ships have returned safely to port.
+- Key Actions: Opens the play in A1S1 with "In sooth I know not why I am so sad"; agrees to Bassanio's request; strikes the bond with Shylock in A1S3 ("I am as like to call thee so again, to spit on thee again"); is arrested in A3S3 when his ships are reported lost; faces the court in A4S1 as "a tainted wether of the flock" and speaks the "Commend me to your honourable wife" speech; is saved by Portia's manoeuvre; persuades Bassanio to give up the ring in A4S2; and hears in A5S1 that his ships are safe.

 "In sooth, I know not why I am so sad: